Frank O'Hara & Marion Raycheba in China

 dressing gowns made for my 2 daughters, a caftan for me and Marion and a

 smoking jacket for me (very fancy).
-I might even indulge in the occasional
+When I get home, I might even indulge in

 Our last 6 days were in Shanghai for some